 You can rename these folders before or after uploading the files to the Web server.
 However, you should do so before you activate ProductCart using the Setup Wizard.

-In most sections of this Wiki, we will talk about the productcart and pcadmin folders with their original names.
+In ProductCart documentation, we refer to the productcart and pcadmin folders with their original names.
 Just remember that they may have been renamed on your Web server.

 Uploading the files to the Web server